calvinmetcalf/intercal/README.txt

 config.sh               -- GNU Autoconf script that generates a makefile
                            from Makefile.in
 ickspec.in              -- Input to config.sh
-config.in               -- Source from which config.sh was generated
+config.ac               -- Source from which config.sh was generated
 configh.in              -- Source from which temp/config.h is generated
 Makefile.in             -- makefile input for the INTERCAL compiler